jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Introduce an installment payment plan option aimed at reducing refund requests for higher-priced products.
   - Additionally offer customers requesting refunds the option to retroactively participate in the installment payment plan.
 - Collect 'Refund Reason' as part of the refund request form to better understand the most common drivers.

 ## **Loyalty Program:**
 - Based on the overall performance growth from loyalty members, the program should continue to be supported.
 However, in light of the program's subpar performance in late 2022, teams should closely track program moving into 2023 and reevaluate at the end of Q1 23.
 - Leverage the effectiveness of the email marketing channel.
 Work with marketing to expand the email database.
-- Carryout cost-benefit analysis of affiliate marketing channel (low signup rate - 18%) - consider reallocating the budget to support growth of email database or to grow social media impressions which has above average signup rate (52%) but low impressions count (946 social media / 73932 marketing channel count)
+- Carryout cost-benefit analysis of affiliate marketing channel - consider reallocating the budget to support growth of email database.
+COME BACK TO THIS